praveen01-pr/BlogApp/README.md

-Next Blog App
-A simple Next.js based blogging application with MongoDB integration for seamless content management and user interaction.
+PraveenPrakash_WebDev_Assignment
+Project Overview
+Next Blog App is a blogging application built with Next.js and MongoDB.
+It features server-side rendering, API routes, and uses Tailwind CSS for styling.
+This project enables users to create, read, update, and delete blog posts efficiently.

 Setup Instructions
 How to Setup & Run this Project